openstack-archive/sahara/doc/source/devref/devstack.rst

     $ ./stack.sh

-5. Once previous step is finished Devstack will print Horizon URL.
+5. Once the previous step is finished Devstack will print a Horizon URL.
    Navigate to this URL and login with login "admin" and password from ``local.conf``.

 6. Congratulations!
-You have OpenStack running in your VM and ready to launch VMs inside that VM :)
+You have OpenStack running in your VM and you're ready to launch VMs inside that VM. :)

 Managing sahara in DevStack
 ---------------------------

-If you install DevStack with sahara included you can rejoin screen with ``rejoin-stack.sh`` command and switch to ``sahara`` tab.
+If you install DevStack with sahara included you can rejoin screen with the ``rejoin-stack.sh`` command and switch to the ``sahara`` tab.
 Here you can manage the sahara service as other OpenStack services.
 Sahara source code is located at ``$DEST/sahara`` which is usually ``/opt/stack/sahara``.

 .. _fusion-fixed-ip: